US Launders Inflationary Billions Through Ukraine instead of Bitcoin

 Worst case for US State is that the Allies take the entire southern corridor including Odessa, to Transnistria, and shut Kiev out from the sea, while NovoRossiya becomes a reality.
 And in addition, Russia allows Poland to seize certain districts in the west including Lvov.
 Of course speculative, but whatever the outcome, so long as World War 3 is avoided, the US will find the Ukraine a much more convenient place to blow up inflationary dollars on the battlefield, instead of in people’s pockets, or via environmentally unfriendly bitcoin.

-*”Ucraina” means “the borderlands” in slavic and does not refer to a particular state.
+*”Ucraina” means “the borderlands” in slavic and does not refer to any particular state.

 The statements, views and opinions expressed in this column are solely those of the author and do not necessarily represent those of this site.
 This site does not give financial, investment or medical advice.